GSA/idmanagement.gov/FICAM_MODULARIZATION_GUIDE.md

   document.getElementById('verifiable-credentials-layer').appendChild(renderer.renderSection(VERIFIABLE_CREDENTIALS, true));

   renderer.renderPractices(PRACTICES, 'practice-areas');
+  // Bottom document tags are intentionally hidden for now.
+  // The DOCS data and document-links container remain in place for restoration.
-  renderer.renderDocBar(DOCS, 'document-links');
+  // renderer.renderDocBar(DOCS, 'document-links');
-  renderer.renderHint('Tap a section to expand · tap a capability for detail · tap doc tags to navigate', 'interaction-hint');
+  renderer.renderHint('Tap a section to expand · tap a capability for detail', 'interaction-hint');
 });
 ```

 Use `renderer.renderSection(sectionData, true)` for a single architecture layer box.
 Use `renderer.renderPractices(practicesArray, container)` for the three-box practice row.

+## Current Document Tag Display Status

+As of 2026-06-23, document tag display has been intentionally commented out without changing the site structure or YAML data files.

+- The per-section **Document sections** rows are commented out in `assets/js/ficam-renderer.js`.
+- The bottom five document tags are commented out in `_arch/ficam-arch-redesign.md` by disabling `renderer.renderDocBar(DOCS, 'document-links')`.
+- The `DOCS` JavaScript object, `_data/ficam_architecture/documents.yml`, and `<div id="document-links"></div>` container remain in place.
+- To restore document tags later, uncomment the document-links block in `assets/js/ficam-renderer.js` and the `renderer.renderDocBar(DOCS, 'document-links')` call in `_arch/ficam-arch-redesign.md`.

 ---